 An employee handbook is an important communication tool between you and your employees, and is a must-have for your business.
 All expectations are clearly defined, along with your legal obligations as an employer and your employees’ rights.
 But creating a great employee handbook isn’t a one-time thing.
 Employee handbooks should be reviewed and updated annually, then redistributed to your employees.
 When making updates, consider thoroughly addressing the following policies:

-- Dating in the Workplace Policy: Without a policy in place regarding romantic relationship between coworkers, your business can be at risk of sexual harassment lawsuits.
+Dating in the Workplace Policy: Without a policy in place regarding romantic relationships between coworkers, your business can be at risk of sexual harassment lawsuits.
 The most common ban on office dating exists between a supervisor and subordinate.

 2. Review Employee Classifications